ms/buildtogether.tech/src/important.md

 produce software (or anything else) without doing some work, but you can easily do lots of work without producing anything of value.
-Scientific study of <span i="overwork">overwork</span> goes back to at least the 1890s---see
-<cite>Robinson2005</cite> for a short, readable summary.
-The most important
-results for developers are:
+Scientific study of <span i="overwork">overwork</span> goes back to at least the 1890s---see [% b Robinson2005 %] for a short, readable summary.
+The most important results for developers are:

 1. Working more than eight hours a day for more than a couple of weeks of time